log0div0/testo/README.md

 testo run my_super_file.testo --test_spec test_* --param NAME value --report_format=allure --report_folder=/some/path
 ```

 It worth mentioning here that Testo-lang is heavily inspired by another language called CMake.
-Indeed, running tests with Testo-lang interpreter is very much like building a program from source codes.
-If you have ever compiled a program using CMake or simular build system, then you know that the program is rebuilt only if its source codes have been changes since the last build.
-Similar mechanism of "incremental test running" takes place in Testo-lang as well: the test is running only if its scenario or its dependencies have been changed.
-That's one of the main reasons why we decided to make our own language at all.
+Indeed, running tests with Testo-lang interpreter is very much like building a program from source code.
+If you have ever compiled a program using CMake or simular build system, then you know that the program is rebuilt only if its  code was changed since the last build.
+Similar mechanism of "incremental test running" takes place in Testo-lang as well: **a test runs only if its scenario or its dependencies have been changed**.
+That's one of the main reasons why we decided to make our own language.

 You can read more about caching system and test hierarchy in the documentation.